ravinl/devTinder-backend/homework.md

 - What is middlewares?
 And why we need it?
 - How express basically handles requests behind the scenes
 - Difference between app.use and app.all

+- Read about callback / promise / try-catch